BijanT/PID_Controller/README.md

 PID_Controller
 ==============

-I (hopefully) flexible PID controller designed to be used for FRC
+A (hopefully) flexible PID controller designed to be used for FRC